 Range queries retrieve the trajectories falling into (or intersecting) a spatial (or spatiotemporal) range.
-For example, as shown in Figure 9 A), a range query can help us retrieve the trajectories of vehicles passing a given rectangular region R between 2pm-4pm in the past month.
+For example, as shown in Figure 9(a), a range query can help us retrieve the trajectories of vehicles passing a given rectangular region R between 2pm and 4pm in the past month.
 The retrieved trajectories (or segments) can then be used to derive features, such as the travel speed and traffic flow, for data mining tasks like classification and prediction.
-There are three approaches to answering such kind of spatio-temporal range queries.
+There are three approaches to answering such kind of spatiotemporal range queries.

-The first approach regards the time as the third dimension besides the 2D geographical space, building a 3D-Rtree based on trajectories, as depicted in Fig 10 A).
-A spaito-temporal range query is then formulated as a 3D query box.
+The first approach regards the time as the third dimension besides the 2D geographical space, building a 3D-Rtree based on trajectories, as depicted in Figure 10(a).
+A spaitotemporal range query is then formulated as a three-dimensional (3D) query box.
 So, answering such a query means finding the nodes on a 3D-Rtree within the 3D query box.
-The 3D-Rtree works well for indexing trajectories generated in the near recent (e.g. in the past few hours).
-When the time span of the trajectories to be indexed last for a long period (i.e. more segments of newly generated trajectories will be inserted into a 3D-Rtree index), however, the overlap among 3D boxes bounding segments of different trajectories occurs more often.
+The 3D-Rtree works well for indexing trajectories generated in the near recent (e.g., in the past few hours).
+When the time span of the trajectories to be indexed lasts for a long period (i.e., more segments of newly generated trajectories will be inserted into a 3D-Rtree index), however, the overlap among 3D boxes bounding segments of different trajectories occurs more often.
 This results in a frequent update of indexing structure and a significant increase of node accesses when retrieving a trajectory.
-Though ST-R-tree and TB-tree [82] have been proposed to address this issue, the overlap among different 3D boxes still keeps on increasing as time goes by.
+Though ST-R-tree and TB-tree [Pfoser et al. 2000] have been proposed to address this issue, the overlap among different 3D boxes still keeps on increasing as time goes by.

 The second approach divides a time period into multiple time intervals, building an individual spatial index like R-tree for the trajectories generated in each interval.
 The part of indexing structure that does not change over time is shared by two time slots.
-Representative indexing structures are multiple version R-tree, such as Rt-Tree [110], HR-Tree [92] and H+R-Tree [93], as illustrated in Figure 10 B).
-Given a spatio-temporal range query, such an index first finds the time slots falling in the temporal range and then retrieve the trajectories intersecting the spatial query range from each spatial index of these time slots.
+Representative indexing structures are multiple version R-tree, such as Rt-Tree [Xu et al. 1990], HR-Tree [Tao and Papadias 2001], and H+R-Tree [Tao and Papadias 2001], as illustrated in Figure 10(b).
+Given a spatiotemporal range query, such an index first finds the time slots falling in the temporal range, and then retrieves the trajectories intersecting the spatial query range from each spatial index of these time slots.